Few-body bound states of bosonic mixtures in two-dimensional optical lattices

 where $i=(i_x,i_y)$ and $j=(j_x,j_y)$ give the $x$- and $y$-coordinates of each site.
 In this formula, the $\min$-functions are included to take the periodicity of the lattices into account.
 Note that $\mathcal{N}=N_A N_B$ for distances between bosons of different species, while $\mathcal{N}=\binom{N_\sigma}{2}$ for distances between the same species, where $\binom{.}{.}$ is the binomial coefficient.

-In Fig.~\ref{sec:results;sub:distances;fig:distances} we show average distance between species $A$ and $B$ (top panels) and between the same species (bottom panels).
-As in the previous figure, the left panels show results for the four-body system, while the right panels for the six-body system.
+In Fig.~\ref{sec:results;sub:distances;fig:distances} we show the average distance between species $A$ and $B$ (top panels) and between the same species (bottom panels).
+As in Fig.~\ref{sec:results;sub:eb;fig:eb}, the left panels show results for the four-body system, while the right panels show results for the six-body system.
 All the distances are rescaled in terms of the distance between two non-interacting bosons $r_0$ for the respective lattice sizes.
 We show the results as contour maps, as they better highlight the regions where the distances change.
 Again, similar results are obtained for the four- and six-body systems.

 Firstly, we observe that the distance $r_{AB}$ between different species (top panels) is always lower than $r_0$.
 This is expected, as the distance between $A$ and $B$ must decrease when bound states are formed.
 Therefore, $r_{AB}$ decreases with decreasing $\UAB$.
 More importantly, $r_{AB}$ seems strongly correlated with the behavior of the binding energy $\eb$.
-The distance $r_{AB}$ is roughly constant along the local minimum of $\eb$.
+The distance $r_{AB}$ is approximately constant along the local minimum of $\eb$.
 The latter is indicated by the white dashed line where $r_{AB}$ approximately follows the same contour.
 Additionally, we find that $r_{AB}$ changes abruptly around $\UAB^*$ (white dashed line).
 For $\UAB>\UAB^*$ we find that $r_{AB}\approx r_0$, while for $\UAB<\UAB^*$ the distance rapidly decreases to values around $r_{AB}\approx 0.5r_0$ for the tetramer and $r_{AB}\approx 0.7r_0$ for the hexamer.